 Supervising teachers are required to complete the Professional Experience Report.
-Please refer to the Australian Professional Standards for Teachers to assist you in completing the report when reviewing the EPT436 Subject Guide for Professional Experience Placement, Faculty of Arts & Education, Charles Sturt University student's performance and any supporting documentation in the student's professional experience folder etc. Please do not hesitate to contact the workplace learning and professional experience team at Education-wpl@csu.edu.aushould you have any questions or concerns regarding this report or your assessment responsibility.
+Please refer to the Australian Professional Standards for Teachers to assist you in completing the report when reviewing the student's performance and any supporting documentation in the student's professional experience folder etc. Please do not hesitate to contact the workplace learning and professional experience team at Education-WPL@csu.edu.au should you have any questions or concerns regarding this report or your assessment responsibility.